lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within the Lamini On-Demand plan.

 ## Principles for Memory Tuning

+*[Talk to our team](https://www.lamini.ai/contact): We're happy to help you get started with the best recipe for your use case.*

+Memory Tuning is a research capability.
+We've found that the following best practices help:

 Andrej Karpathy's [A Recipe for Training Neural Networks](https://karpathy.github.io/2019/04/25/recipe/) is a great summary of the phased, iterative approach you should take to Memory Tuning (even though many of the specific examples in that article don't apply to Memory Tuning).